Nobody277/Troll-Plus/README.md

 Whether you have questions about installation, features, or troubleshooting, don't hesitate to reach out.
 We're here to ensure you have the best experience with Troll+Plus!

-## Documentation

-For detailed descriptions of each feature, usage instructions, and development notes, check out our [Wiki]().

 ## Contributing

 Contributions to Troll+Plus are always welcome.
 Whether it's bug reports, feature suggestions, or code contributions, your input is valuable.
 See [CONTRIBUTING.md](https://github.com/Nobody272/Troll-Plus/blob/main/CONTRIBUTING.md) for more details.